 Before engaging in Lean practices, your employees will need to receive basic training on the Lean culture to understand it and speak its unique language.
 At the end of the process, they should be familiar with founding principles such as 5S and various types of wastes, and knowing what added value does and doesn’t consist of.

-To win over those who are most reticent, trainers can show testimonials, pictures and videos of companies who have gone through Lean changes.
+To win over those who are most reticent, trainers can show testimonials, pictures, and videos of companies who have gone through Lean improvements.
 Doing so is a lighter and more user-friendly means of convincing instead of text-heavy presentations that don’t always engage those in attendance.

 While it may be challenging to get employees on-site, those who do go will become your most valued spokespeople.
 Why?
 Because they will have seen the transformation for themselves and, most importantly, talked with employees who carry out similar tasks.
 The latter will be able to explain how they experienced the change and the advantages of working in a Lean environment.
 Such discussions can reassure those who are particularly hesitant regarding the proposed adjustments.

 Our team at Flexpipe recently toured the BRP snowmobile plant.
-After the visit, our 5 production team leaders exclaimed, “Wow, the production floor is open, airy and clean.
+After the visit, our five production team leaders exclaimed, “Wow, the production floor is open, airy, and clean.
 We would love to work in an environment like this.”

-To show the physical benefits of the ongoing change, choose a high-visibility work cell which will serve as a model.
+To display the physical benefits of the ongoing change, choose a high-visibility work cell which will serve as a model.
 This space will be the designated location to implement your first projects.

 Getting employees involved is the surest way to overcome resistance to change—even if you provide Lean training.
 You will need to make them understand that the ownership of the transformations doesn’t solely rely on 1 or 2 people; instead, it’s company-wide ownership.
 That way, a Lean culture will permeate all echelons of the business.